cbeauhilton/beauhilton.com/posts/geocheatcode.md

 lat, lon = google_lat_lon(query)

 print(
-       "Hello."
+       "Hello. "
-       "My name is Google."
+       "My name is Google. "
-       "I am really good at guessing what you meant." f"Your query was {query}."
+       "I am really good at guessing what you meant. " f"Your query was '{query}'. "
-       "Here are the coordinates you probably wanted." f"The latitude is {lat}, and the longitude is {lon}."
+       "Here are the coordinates you probably wanted. " f"The latitude is {lat}, and the longitude is {lon}. " "Don't believe me? "
+       "Here it is again, in a format you can paste into the search bar: \n" f"{lat}, {lon} \n"
+       "Told ya. "
 )

 ```